The trophoblast cell-specific proteome

 Extravillous trophoblasts

-As shown in Table 1, 679 genes are elevated in Extravillous trophoblasts compared to other cell types.
 Extravillous trophoblasts are formed when cytotrophoblasts proliferate to form anchoring villi that attach to the uterine wall.
 From the anchoring villi, extravillous trophoblasts form by detaching from the placental villi and migrating before penetrating the decidualized uterus.
 This is essential for both altering vascularization, allowing steady, adequate blood supply to the growing fetus, as well as physically attaching the placenta to the mother's uterine wall.
+As shown in Table 2, 919 genes show elevated expression in extravillous trophoblasts compared to other cell types.
 Examples of proteins with elevated expression in extravillous trophoblasts include major histocompatibility complex, class I, G (HLA-G), which plays a central role in the establishment of immune tolerance during pregnancy and pappalysin 2 (PAPPA2), a metalloproteinase thought to be a local regulator of insulin-like growth factor.

 HLA-G - placenta